genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/notify/ms_teams.md

 -------------------------------------------------------------------------------------------
 ```

-Results in a teams channel message such as:
+This example results in a Teams channel message, such as:

 ![](/img/notify-teams-example.png)